Skip to content

 Traumatic Cataract

-Traumatic cataract is lens opacity caused by trauma, more common in younger individuals compared to age-related cataract.
-If unilateral cataract is found in a young person without underlying disease, traumatic cataract should be suspected first.
+Traumatic cataract is an opacity of the lens caused by trauma, and it is more common in younger individuals compared to age-related cataract.
+When unilateral cataract is found in a young patient without underlying disease, traumatic cataract should be suspected first.
 The lifetime prevalence of ocular trauma in the general population is about 14%, with a higher incidence in children and young males.
-27–65% of ocular trauma results in cataract, most of which significantly affect visual function and require surgery 3).
+27–65% of ocular trauma cases lead to cataract, and most of these significantly affect visual function and require surgery 3).

-Traumatic cataract often accompanies damage to other ocular tissues and frequently occurs in younger age groups, posing a significant public health burden.
-Even in the absence of cataract that significantly affects visual function, zonular damage may cause lens subluxation, requiring surgical intervention.
+Traumatic cataracts often involve damage to other ocular tissues and frequently occur in younger individuals, making them a significant public health burden.
+Even in the absence of cataracts that severely affect visual function, subluxation of the lens due to damage to the zonules of Zinn may occur, sometimes requiring surgical intervention.

-Rapid opacification: Aqueous humor enters the lens fibers due to capsular rupture.
+Rapid opacification: Aqueous humor enters the lens fibers due to rupture of the lens capsule

-Delayed opacification: Even without capsular rupture, traumatic force damages lens fibers, leading to opacification months to years later.
+Delayed opacification: Even without capsule rupture, trauma can damage lens fibers, leading to cataract formation months to years later.

 Urgency: Emergency extraction is required in cases of capsule rupture or elevated intraocular pressure.

-Rosette-shaped cataract after blunt trauma (slit-lamp finding 3 days post-injury)
+Rosette cataract after blunt trauma (slit-lamp findings 3 days postoperatively)

-Serial slit-lamp and fundus photographs showing a rosette-shaped posterior capsular opacity (PCC) observed on postoperative day 3 (Panel A), which spontaneously regressed over 9 months.
-This corresponds to the rosette opacity discussed in the section “What is traumatic cataract?”
+Serial slit-lamp and fundus photographs showing a rosette-shaped posterior capsule opacification (PCC) observed on postoperative day 3 (Panel A), which spontaneously regressed and resolved over 9 months.
+This corresponds to the rosette opacification discussed in the section “What is traumatic cataract?”.

-Clinically, a major distinction is made between mechanical and non-mechanical classifications based on the mechanism of injury.
+A major clinical classification is the mechanical and non-mechanical classification based on the mechanism of injury.

 ClassificationMechanismCharacteristics

-Penetrating traumaPerforating wound, laceration, contused woundA metallic fragment or similar object perforates the corneosclera and enters the lens and vitreous.
+Penetrating traumaPerforating wound, laceration, contusionMetal fragments, etc., perforate the corneosclera and enter the lens and vitreous.
 Rapid cataract formation occurs immediately after injury.

-Foreign bodyIntraocular foreign body retentionForms siderosis lentis (iron cataract) and chalcosis lentis
+Foreign bodyIntraocular foreign body retentionFormation of siderosis lentis (iron cataract) and chalcosis lentis

 Infrared cataractChronic infrared exposureGlassblower’s cataract.
 Characterized by posterior subcapsular opacity

-Electric cataractLightning strike / electric shockCharacterized by cortical and subcapsular opacity
+Electric cataractLightning strike / electric shockCharacterized by cortical and subcapsular opacities

-• When an object that fits into the orbit, such as a badminton shuttlecock, hits at high speed: posterior subcapsular opacity and posterior capsule rupture occur immediately.
+• When an object enters the orbit at high speed, such as a badminton shuttlecock: posterior subcapsular opacity and posterior capsule rupture occur immediately.

-• Softball or baseball: posterior subcapsular opacity → anterior subcapsular opacity over time.
+• Softball/baseball: posterior subcapsular opacity → anterior subcapsular opacity over time

-• Atopic dermatitis (habitual tapping): radial opacities in the anterior and posterior subcapsular regions.
+• Atopic dermatitis (habit of hitting or rubbing): Radial opacities under the anterior and posterior capsules

 • Vossius ring: Iris pigment deposits in a ring shape on the anterior lens capsule corresponding to the pupillary margin.
 It is characteristic of blunt trauma and serves as evidence of trauma to the lens capsule.